Gradisca d'Isonzo: History

 The rural settlement of Gradisca is mentioned for the first time in 1176, when it had a mixed population of Slavic and Latin origin.
 It then belonged to the estate of Farra, held by the Patriarchs of Aquileia.
 From 1420 onwards their lands were gradually conquered by the Republic of Venice, annexed and incorporated into the Venetian Domini di Terraferma in 1473.
 The Venetians fortified Gradisca as a bastion against Ottoman raids, then part of a massive defence line along the Isonzo River relying on plans designed by Leonardo da Vinci.

 During the War of the League of Cambrai against Venice, Gradisca was conquered by Emperor Maximilian I in 1511, and thenceforth it was a Habsburg possession ruled within the County of Gorizia as part of the Inner Austrian lands.
 In 1615 a Venetian attempt to reconquer it initiated the War of Gradisca.
 The town was however kept by the Imperial House of Habsburg; in 1647 Emperor Ferdinand III made it the capital of an autonomous County of Gradisca and sold the territory to his confident John Anthony of Eggenberg.
 The Eggenberg dynasty, formally elevated to Princes of the Holy Roman Empire in 1654, held Gradisca until 1717, enlarging and enriching it constantly as a princely residence.

 With the extinction of the Eggenbergs, the county returned to the House of Habsburg, being re-united with the remaining County of Gorizia.
 The union resulted in the creation of the Princely County of Gorizia and Gradisca in 1754, which existed until the dissolution of Austria-Hungary in 1918.
 The town remained in the Cisleithanian side after the Compromise of 1867 as head of the district of the same name (GRADISCA), one of the 11 Bezirkshauptmannschaften in the Austrian Littoral province.

+In 1788 the Roman Catholic Diocese of Gradisca was founded after the union of the Dioceses of Trieste, Gorizia and Pedena.
+In 1791, it was united with the re-established diocese of Gorizia to form the Diocese of Gorizia and Gradisca and it became a Metropolitan Archdiocese in 1830.
+After 1986, this Archdiocese retained only the name of Gorizia, and Gradisca became a Titular Archiepiscopal See.

 During Austrian domination, the town retained its predominantly Italian character.
 According to the last Austrian census of 1910, 60.0% of the population of the town spoke Italian or Friulian, 13.8% spoke Slovene, and a mere 2.3% spoke German as their first language.

 In 1914, at the outbreak of World War I, the population of Gradisca fought under Austria-Hungary.
 In 1921 the town became part of Italy.